“I don’t differentiate between ‘debut’ or not when I’m considering a work.”

 Every year, the Writers’ League of Texas brings a faculty of close to thirty agents, editors, and other industry professionals to Austin for its Agents & Editors Conference.
-As we look ahead to the 24th Annual A&E Conference from June 30 –July 2, 2017, we’re happy to share Q&As with some of our faculty here.
+As we look ahead to the 25th Annual A&E Conference, taking place June 29–July 1, 2018, we’re happy to share Q&As with some of our faculty here.

 Scribe: How would you describe your personal approach to working with an author?

 James Melia: Each author (and book) is different.
 I will say that editing a book is an incredibly personal experience between author and editor.
 It’s what I love most about my job.
 Before we move on to marketing and publicizing the book, it’s just this special thing you and the writer are working on — bouncing off ideas, drafting new chapters, trying a new perspective or tone.
 Whatever the work might need.
 My job as an editor is to be the author’s biggest fan, but that also comes with wanting the work to be the best it can possibly be.

 Scribe: What do you look for in a debut author?